 • This program uses the Cloud_PLC library to read the state of the digital input IN1.

-• It continuously checks if IN1 is HIGH or LOW and prints "HIGH" or "LOW" to the Serial Monitor accordingly, with a 2-second delay between each check.
+• It continuously checks if IN1 is HIGH or LOW and prints "HIGH" or "LOW" to the Serial Monitor accordingly, with a 2-second delay

 • The setup function initializes the Cloud_PLC system and serial communication.